-4-H is a single program of the University of Wyoming Extension.
-As such, counties may only have policies regarding the following:

-- 1. County recognition creation, selection, and distribution of awards and scholarships. - 2.
-Activities and events participation, parameters, and deadlines. - 3.
-Distribution of monies establish and communicate criteria. - 4.
-County representation at state and national 4-H events establish and communicate selection criteria. - 5.
-Fees for membership to cover costs associated with membership including but not limited to accident/illness insurance, programming fees, and curriculum costs.
+- 1. 4-H is a single program of the University of Wyoming Extension.
+As such, counties my only have policies regarding the following: - a.
+County Recognition creation, selection, and awards. - b.
+Activities and Events participation, parameters, deadlines, and rules. - c.
+Distribution of Monies establish criteria for scholarships, trips, and awards. - d.
+County Representation establish criteria for competitions for teams and or individuals. - e.
+Fees for Membership establish fees to cover costs associated with membership including but not limited to accident/illness insurance, programming fees, and curriculum costs.